NewsInterview: a Dataset and a Playground to Evaluate LLMs' Ground Gap via Informational Interviews

 \subsection{Game Design Overview}

-We first introduce our game on a high level, explain our game design, as illustrated in Figure~\ref{fig:splash_image}, and then describe our implementation.
-We draw on two journalism textbooks: \textit{Interviewing: A Guide for Journalists and Writers}, which explains how to conduct effective interviews and speak to reluctant, defensive, or poor-explaining sources \cite{sedorkin2015interviewing}; and \textit{Journalism: Principles and Practice}, which describes how to build source trust \cite{harcup2015journalism}.
+We first introduce our game on a high level, illustrated in Figure~\ref{fig:splash_image}, and then describe our implementation.
 Our gameplay proceeds in a loop, shown in Algorithm \ref{alg:gameplay}.
 The ``player'' in our game plays the role of an interviewer and is able to ask questions to a source, based on the conversational history and the interview objectives (the \texttt{Interviewer()} step).
-The source is given a set of informational items, and assesses whether any of these items are relevant to the question (the \texttt{getRelevantInfo()} step); they then decide how persuaded or comfortable they are based on the conversational history (the \texttt{getPersuasionLevel()} step); based on this, we determine the subset of relevant items they return (the \texttt{getItemsToReturn()}).
-They respond with these items.
-The reward, obtained at the end of the game, is that amount of information items the source disclosed.
+The source is given a set of informational items and assesses whether any of these items are relevant to the question (the \texttt{getRelevantInfoItems()} step); the source then decides how persuaded or comfortable they are based on the conversational history (the \texttt{getPersuasionLevel()} step).
+Based on this, we determine the subset of relevant items the source returns (the \texttt{getItemsToReturn()}), and track these on the back-end as an accumulating reward.
+The reward, obtained at the end of the game, is the unique number of information items disclosed.